Video Hosting in China: What You Need to Know [2023 Update]

 2. Slow Speeds

-The further you are from the server, the more intermediary points the request and the response have to go through, in order to get from A to B. No matter how fast your ISP advertises your connection speed, these issues are still present.
+The further you are from the server, the more intermediary points the request and the response have to go through to reach the viewer.
+So no matter how fast your ISP advertises your connection speed, these issues still need to be solved.